This post may contain affiliate links. Please read my disclosure for more information.

 It would be easier to live on $15 dollars an hour if you were in a state with a low cost of living and no state income tax.

-You may want to confirm with an easy-to-use paycheck calculator to get an idea of what your take-home income would be for different pay and states.
+You may want to confirm with an easy-to-use paycheck salary calculator to get an idea of what your take-home income and annual salary would be for different pay and states.

 To determine whether $15 hourly is a livable yearly salary for you, compare your results to the median monthly rent or the average cost of living in your state.